luisbs/obsidian-attachments-cache/README.md

 ## Summary

+This plugin for Obsidian stores attachments (currently only images) locally inside the vault.

+The note is **NOT** modified, that way if the note content is exported any URL present still works outside the vault.

+When the attachment is rendered in a note, the local version is used instead of the remote working as a local cache.

+> The cached images can be deleted any time to free up disk space.

-During the Obsidian render process, when an `img` is found:
+In detail, during the Obsidian render process, when an `img` is found:

-1. Checks if the image is cached/should be cached.
+1. The plugin checks if the image is cached/should be cached.
 2. Download the image into a vault folder if is not cached.
-3. Modify the `img` element to use a the vault file.
+3. Modify the `img` element to use the cached file inside the vault.

-> Note: the original note is not modified.

 There already exists similar plugins, like: